bvucode/Crosvm-on-android/README.md

 Connection closed by {ip_address} or  error: kex_exchange_identification: Connection closed by remote host

 Solution: install openssh-server or make linux distro with openssh-server

+erro dhcp not found

+Solution: make linux distro with dhclient